hex-a-dec/horsa/README.md

 ## [+] Credits
 A special thanks goes to :
 - **[weevely3](https://github.com/epinna/weevely3)** is the mother-of-all the webshell framework projects.
 You know what I mean, and if you not, just try this piece of masterwork.
-- **[SharPyShell](https://github.com/antonioCoco/SharPyShell)** was vital to better understans how to use ASP.NET to get a working .aspx agent.
-His projet is far more achieved than I could ever imagined regarding Horsa.
+- **[SharPyShell](https://github.com/antonioCoco/SharPyShell)** was vital to better understand how to use ASP.NET to get a working .aspx agent.
+His project is far more achieved than I could ever imagined regarding Horsa.
 Kudo to @antonioCoco